kap-pa/kap-pa.github.io/_posts/2025-12-05-Parenthesisless-XSS.md

 > Autoboxing

-js temporarilty wraps a primitive value in an object so you can access properties or methods that belong to its corresponding object type.
+js temporarily wraps a primitive value in an object so you can access properties or methods that belong to its corresponding object type.
 **Example**
 ```js
 const name = "kappa";